 No matter how cheap the insurance premium is, what you want is attentive customer service in the event of a loss, whether through accident, theft or act of nature.
 Sitting on the curb with your car smashed to smithereens in an intersection at midnight is not the time to discover your insurer doesn’t have a 24-hour hotline.

-Most states keep track of complaints against auto insurance carriers, either through their attorney general's office, consumer affairs office or insurance commissioner's office.
+Most states keep track of complaints against auto insurance carriers, either through their attorney general’s office, consumer affairs office or insurance commissioner’s office.
 This is typically done in the form of a compliant to premium ratio.
 The lower the ratio, the more reliable the company.
-It may take a little searching to find the information - at Ohio.gov it required four mouse clicks to get there - but it's a good tool for weeding out unresponsive companies.
+It may take a little searching to find the information – at Ohio.gov it required five mouse clicks to get there – but it’s a good tool for weeding out unresponsive companies.

 Of course, ask your friends and relatives which auto insurance they use and what their service experience has been.

 Now that you’ve found a few companies that seem reliable, it’s time to compare costs.